misantronic/framewreck/README.md

 </script>
 ```

-Please note that every time you add an `each`-loop inside another, you have to add another hash/ending slash.
+Please note that every time you add an `each`-loop inside another, you have to add another hash/ending slash to every expression.

 ```html
 {{#each projects}}